Koushik-2k25/Hotel-Booking-Cancellation-Data-Analytics-Project/README.md

 ## 📌 Conclusion

 This analysis provides meaningful insights for hotel managers to reduce cancellations and understand customer behavior more effectively.
-Excel proved to be a powerful tool for non-code-based data analytics and dashboard creation.